-As opposed to the plentiful studies considering waves effect on HATTs, only a few studies considered the wave influence on VATTs although this type of turbine has several advantages [16].
-Bachant and Wosnik [17] were the first to address the effect of waves on the average performance of a lift-based vertical axis water turbine.
-The experimental results showed an increase in power coefficient as well as a shift towards higher tip speed ratios of the whole power curve with waves compared to current only conditions.
+As opposed to the plentiful studies considering waves effect on HATTs, only a few studies considered the wave's influence on VATTs although this type of turbine has several advantages [17].
+Bachant and Wosnik [18] were the first to address the effect of waves on the average performance of a lift-based vertical axis water turbine.
+The experimental results showed an increase in the power coefficient as well as a shift towards higher tip speed ratios of the whole power curve with waves compared to 'current only' conditions.
 They suggested that the wave-induced fluid velocity could increase the blade angle of attack beyond its stall angle.
-Secondly, combining viscous CFD method and linear wave theory, Zhang et al. [18] found that the instantaneous tip speed ratio of a Darrieus type rotor varies due to the presence of waves, which leads to thrust and power fluctuations.
-They explained the increase in mean thrust and power with waves by the non-linear relationships of the thrust (quadratic) and of the power (cubic) with the flow speed that induce larger thrust and power increases than decreases.
-Finally, Lust et al. [19] tested a 1 m diameter H-Darrieus rotor in a tow tank with three regular surface waves of different height and period.
-They found, conversely to the two previous studies, that the presence of waves degrades the power production slightly when compared to the current only case, and that the power variation increases with the wave height.
+However, the study only considers regular waves with a constant height and focuses on the power coefficient on a limited tip speed ratio range, disregarding the low tip speed ratios.
+Secondly, combining a viscous CFD method and linear wave theory, Zhang et al. [19] found that the instantaneous tip speed ratio of a Darrieus type rotor varies due to the presence of waves, which leads to torque and power fluctuation.
+However, the numerical model with waves lacks a proper comparison to some experimental data for validation before studying the wave effects.
+Finally, Lust et al. [20] tested a 1 m diameter H-Darrieus rotor in a tow tank with three regular surface waves of different heights and periods.
+They found that the presence of waves degrades the power production slightly when compared to the current only case, and that the power variation increases with the wave height between the two wave cases.
 In addition, their results show that the waves modify the cyclic signatures in the power measurement depending on the phase difference between the blade angular position and the wave phase.
+However, that study only focused on regular waves and on the power coefficient again, disregarding the load coefficients on the structure.

-Several studies reveal that placing two counter-rotating vertical axis turbines side by side improves the power performance significantly and reduces the vertical torque on the turbine base, which is beneficial for the structural design [20].
-With twin vertical axis turbines, the relative counter-rotation direction of the side by side rotors, while not significantly affecting the power production, strongly modifies the two rotors' wake interactions [21,22].
-However, to the authors knowledge, apart from the above mentioned in-situ measurements [7], no study considered the effect of waves on 2-VATTs.
-The present study aims at filling this gap by testing a 1/20 scale model of the 1 MW-rated 2-VATT demonstrator under several regular and irregular wave conditions in Ifremer's wave and current flume tank.
+Furthermore, several studies revealed that placing two counter-rotating vertical axis turbines side by side improves the power performance significantly and reduces the vertical torque on the turbine base, which is beneficial for the structural design [21].
+With twin vertical axis turbines, the relative counter-rotation direction of the side by side rotors, while not significantly affecting the power production, strongly modifies the two rotors' wake interactions [22,23].
+However, to the authors' knowledge, apart from the above mentioned in-situ measurements [8], no study has considered the effect of waves on 2-VATTs.
+The present work aims at filling those gaps by testing a 1/20 scale model of the 1 MW-rated 2-VATT demonstrator under several regular and irregular wave conditions in Ifremer's wave and current flume tank.
 The Section 2 describes the turbine model, the experimental setup, the flow conditions in the different wave cases and the data processing carried out for the analysis.
-Then, the Section 3.1 presents the effects of the wave amplitude and frequency on the turbine power performance and loads, as well as the difference between regular and irregular waves.
-The wave-current-turbine interaction is further analysed in the Section 3.2 focusing on one specific regular and irregular wave cases either with the rotors parked or operating at the optimal tip speed ratio.
+Then, we analyse the effects of the wave amplitude and frequency on the turbine power performance and the structural loads in the Section 3.1, as well as the difference between regular and irregular waves.
+The wave-current-turbine interaction is studied further in Section 3.2, focusing on one specific case of regular and irregular waves, either with the rotors parked or operating at the optimal tip speed ratio.